- James Tam

-The euphoric cheers filled Eleanor Thompson with disgust rather than horror.
-There was no fear left in her.
-She felt only revulsion, pure and intense, incinerating her numb body.
+The euphoric cheers of Long Live the Emperor filled Eleanor Thompson with disgust rather than horror.
+There was no fear in her.
+The only emotion left was revulsion — pure and intense — incinerating her paralysed existence.

-Her stomach went into spasm.
+Her stomach went into a spasm.
 A mouthful of acid erupted.
 She chocked, biting hard on the stick tied over her mouth to prevent her from chewing up her tongue.
-Pungent liquid spouted from her mouth.
+Pungent liquid spouted from the mouth.
 Some shot up the nose.
-She coughed and blew it out, surprised by the force.
+She coughed and blew it out, surprised by her own force.

 Beasts.
 Vile beasts.

 No!
 Beasts don’t do this.
 No other animal would line up — drinking, smoking, singing, exchanging hometown tales, clapping — while waiting to force sex upon one of their own kind, tied to a chair, wide open.
 Only these sub-bestial demons could.

 Sure, rape happen during wartime.
 She had heard many stories since becoming a military nurse barely a year ago — horrifying stories which would have been absolutely unseemly for a girl of her age and upbringing.
 War had abruptly moulted her well-preserved innocence, presenting a stark new face of the brutal world, a face which once wore the romantic mask of heroic struggles.
 Women bearing the consequence of men’s aggression is nothing new, but never so brazen, organised, official, and disciplined, as if a duty.